-Let's look at an example for failover to Azure usng a ficticious company, Woodgrove Bank.
+Let's look at an example for failover to Azure using a fictitious company, Woodgrove Bank.

-- Woodgrove Bank hosts that business apps in an on-premises site.
+- Woodgrove Bank hosts their business apps in an on-premises site.
 They host their mobile apps on Azure.

 - There's VPN site-to-site connectivity between their on-premises edge network and the Azure virtual network.
 Because of the VPN connection, the virtual network in Azure appears as an extension of the on-premises network.